 More dessert recipes

-If you make these Vegan Chocolate Fig Cupcakes, let me know what you think by ★★★★★ star rating it and leave a comment below.
-You can follow me on Instagram and share your creation with me!
-Just tag me @resplendentkitchen and hashtag #resplendentkitchenrecipes.
+If you make this recipe, please take a moment to ★★★★★ star-rate it and leave a comment below.
+Follow me on Instagram and Facebook, and share your creation with me!
+Tag me @resplendentkitchen and hashtag #resplendentkitchenrecipes.

 Recipe